Hans Vaihinger

 Hans Vaihinger (/ˈvaɪhɪŋɡər/; /de/; September 25, 1852 – December 18, 1933) was a German philosopher, best known as a Kant scholar and for his Die Philosophie des Als Ob (The Philosophy of 'As if'), published in 1911 although its statement of basic principles had been written more than thirty years earlier.

 Early life and education

 Vaihinger was born in Nehren, Württemberg, Germany, near Tübingen, and raised in what he described as a "very religious atmosphere".
 He was educated at the University of Tübingen (the Tübinger Stift), Leipzig University, and the University of Berlin.

 Career

 Vaihinger became a tutor and later a philosophy professor at the University of Strasbourg.
 In 1884 he moved to the University of Halle, where from 1892 he was a full professor.

 Personal life and death

-By 1900 Vaihinger’s health had deteriorated.
+By 1900 Vaihinger's health had deteriorated.
 His health, especially his failing eyesight, forced Vaihinger to step down from his professorship.
-In 1926 Vaihinger suffered complete blindness.
-Vaihinger died on December 18 1933.
+In 1926 he suffered complete blindness.

+He died on December 18, 1933.